pyscf/pyscf.github.io/source/theory/dft.rst

   first part describes the exchange functional, the second part sets the correlation functional.

-  - If "," not appeared in string, the entire string is treated as the name of a compound functional (containing both the exchange and the correlation functional) which was declared in the functional aliases list.
+  - If "," does not appear in the string, the entire string is treated as the name of a compound functional (containing both the exchange and the correlation functional) which should be in the functional aliases list.
 See the list of predefined XC functionals in the section above.

-    If the string was not found in the aliased functional list, it is treated as X functional.
+    If the string is not found in the aliased functional list, it is treated as an X functional.

-  - To input only X functional (without C functional), leave the second part blank.
-E.g. description='slater,' means a functional with LDA contribution only.
+  - To input only an X functional (without a C functional), leave the second part blank.
+E.g. description='slater,' means a functional with the LDA contribution only.

-  - To neglect the contribution of X functional (just apply C functional), leave blank in the first part, e.g. description=',vwn' means a functional with VWN only.
+  - To neglect the contribution of the X functional (i.e. to just use a C functional), leave the first part blank, e.g. description=',vwn' means a functional with VWN only.

-  - If compound XC functional is specified, no matter whether it is in the X part (the string in front of comma) or the C part (the string behind comma), both X and C functionals of the compound XC functional will be used.
+  - If compound XC functional is specified, no matter whether it is in the X part (the string in front of the comma) or the C part (the string behind the comma), both X and C functionals of the compound XC functional will be used.

-* The functional name can be placed in arbitrary order.
+* The functional name can be placed in an arbitrary order.
 Two names need to be separated by operators "+" or "-".
 Blank spaces are ignored.
 NOTE the parser only reads operators "+" "-" "*".  / is not supported.

 * A functional name can have at most one factor.
 If the factor is not given, it is set to 1.
-Compound functional can be scaled as a unit.
+Compound functionals can be scaled as a unit.
 For example '0.5*b3lyp' is equivalent to 'HF*0.1 + .04*LDA + .36*B88, .405*LYP + .095*VWN'

 * String "HF" stands for exact exchange (HF K matrix).
-"HF" can be put in the correlation functional part (after comma).
-Putting "HF" in the correlation part is the same to putting "HF" in the exchange part.
+"HF" can be put in the correlation functional part (after the comma).
+Putting "HF" in the correlation part is the same as putting "HF" in the exchange part.

 * String "RSH" means range-separated operator.
 Its format is RSH(alpha; beta;
   omega).
 Another way to input RSH is to use keywords SR_HF and LR_HF:
   "SR_HF(0.1) * alpha_plus_beta" and "LR_HF(0.1) * alpha" where the number in
   parenthesis is the value of omega.

-* Be careful with the libxc convention of GGA functional, in which the LDA contribution is included.
+* Be careful with the libxc convention of GGA functionals, in which the LDA contribution is included.

-There is another way to customize XC functionals which uses the :py:meth:`eval_xc` method of the numerical integral class::
+There is also another way to customize XC functionals which uses the :py:meth:`eval_xc` method of the numerical integral class::

     mol = gto.M(atom='H 0 0 0; F 0.9 0 0', basis = '6-31g')